enver-haase/matchplay/README.md

 # MatchPlay

+This application was made to drive tournament monitors (non-interactive) to show kiosk-mode web browsers while running a pinball tournament.

+# Derived from a Vaadin Starter:
 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.